jportela/www-joaoportela/blog/2020/04/on-sabbaticals.md

 ### What do people do on a sabbatical?

 A sabbatical is highly personal.
-In my particular case, I've been feeling the need to improve my craft and fill gaps on my technical knowledge, in order to be more confident on the work I do (I suspect this is fueled by [Imposter's Syndrome](https://www.hanselman.com/blog/ImAPhonyAreYou.aspx), but learning can't hurt).
-I've decided to structure it on four key areas:
+In my particular case, I've been feeling the need to improve my craft and fill gaps in my technical knowledge, to be more confident in the work I do (I suspect this is fueled by [Imposter's Syndrome](https://www.hanselman.com/blog/ImAPhonyAreYou.aspx), but learning can't hurt).
+I've decided to structure it in four key areas:

   * *Learn*
   * *Build*